maxhumber/maxhumber.com/input/notuikit.md

 #### Boilerplate UIKit

-In UIKit it's whole song and dance:
+In UIKit it's a whole song and dance:

 ```swift
 import UIKit